 Our current media based culture tends to weaken our psychological immunity, making us so outward and reactive in our views that we lose the ability to contact the peace of our own inner Being and Divine Self, being imbalanced by every problem in the world around us.
 This breakdown of psychological immunity is perhaps as dangerous as the breakdown of physical immunity and both go together—and both depend upon our connection with nature and a healthy biosphere and with our own deeper Divine essence.

 Outer difficulties push us back on our inner strength.
 We have been relying too much on external factors for our wellbeing, happiness or protection, including drugs that weaken our immunity and make our environment toxic.
 We must recognize that our ultimate strength lies within our own consciousness for which this current human life is but one episode in a greater cosmic existence that we are always part of.
-We must come together for the sake of all humanity, all nature and the universal life.
+We must come together for the sake of all humanity, all nature and the universal life, which are always there to support us.

 Vamadeva (Dr. David Frawley)